It is a procedure that results in the intentional destruction of the thyroid gland.

 In addition to being used to treat hyperthyroidism, radioactive iodine can also be used to treat thyroid cancer.
 But it is often used in a different way that is worth discussing.

-Thyroid cancer represents a different medical condition, compared to hyperthyroidism, and requires slightly different treatment.
-The recommended standard treatment for thyroid cancer is thyroidectomy or complete removal of the thyroid.
+Thyroid cancer represents a different medical condition than hyperthyroidism and requires slightly different treatment.
+The recommended standard treatment for thyroid cancer is thyroidectomy or complete thyroid removal.

 This procedure allows the almost complete removal of the thyroid gland and, in general, 99% of the thyroid cancer cells.
 But what you may not realize is that it is nearly impossible to remove 100% of the thyroid gland tissue even with thyroidectomy.